tiangolo/issue-manager/README.md

 One option would be to use a tool that closes stale issues, like [probot/stale](https://github.com/probot/stale), or the [Close Stale Issues Action](https://github.com/marketplace/actions/close-stale-issues).

-But if the user came back explaining that my answer didn't respond to his/her problem, or giving the extra info requested, but I couldn't respond on time, the issue would still go "stale" and be closed.
+But if the user came back explaining that my answer didn't respond to his/her problem or giving the extra info requested, but I couldn't respond on time, the issue would still go "stale" and be closed.

 ## What Issue Manager does